-ALL THE PRETTY THINGS by DON GALLARDO featuring andrew sovine and darren nelson PRE-ORDER on JULY 23 RELEASE on JULY 30
+ALL THE PRETTY THINGS by DON GALLARDO featuring andrew sovine and darren nelson OUT NOW ON ALL DIGITAL MEDIA RELEASED: JULY 30, 2021

 HOW THE STORY GOES....
 Don Gallardo has been playing music live for over two decades.
 Years of touring in the US, UK, and Europe has been routine for Gallardo.
 He seems to always be evolving, while creating a familiar sound as each album progresses.
 His tenth album comes as things begin to return to normal after the pandemic, which has left the music industry and the world in limbo for a year and half.